terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 This module creates the following IBM Cloud&reg; Virtual Private Cloud (VPC) network components:

 - VPC: Creates a VPC in a resource group.
 The VPC and components are specified in the [main.tf](main.tf) file.
-- Public gateways: Optionally create public gateways in the VPC in each of the three zones of the VPC's region.
+- Public gateways: Optionally create public gateways in the VPC in each of the four zones of the VPC's region.
-- Subnets: Create one to three zones in the [subnet.tf](subnet.tf) file.
+- Subnets: Create one to four zones in the [subnet.tf](subnet.tf) file.
 - Network ACLs: Create network ACLs with multiple rules.
 By default, VPC network ACLs can have no more than 200 rules.
 - VPN gateways: Create VPN gateways on your subnets by using the `vpn_gateways` variable.
 For more information about VPN gateways on VPC, see [About site-to-site VPN gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-using-vpn) in the IBM Cloud docs.
 - VPN gateway connections: Add connections to a VPN gateway.